Nate Lowe Player Props: Rangers vs. Blue Jays

 Nate Lowe At The Plate

-- Lowe has driven home a run in 30 games this season (44.1%), including more than one RBI in 11.8% of his games and producing three or more of his team's runs on two occasions..
+- Lowe has had an RBI in 30 games this season (43.5%), including eight multi-RBI outings (11.6%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.